AdaCore/spark2014/docs/ug/tutorial.rst

 #.
 Execute the start of a source loop iteration (just the if-statement here).
 #.
 Check that the loop invariant still holds.

-Around this virtual loop, nothing guarantees that the index ``Pos`` is not the maximal index at step 2 (the increment), so the range check cannot be proved.
-It was previously proved because, in the absence of a loop invariant,
-|GNATprove| proves iterations around the source loop, and then we get the
-information that, since the loop did not exit, its test ``Pos < A'Last`` is false, so the range check can be proved.
+Around this virtual loop, nothing guarantees that the index ``Pos`` is below the maximal index at step 2 (the increment), so the range check cannot be proved.
+It was previously proved because, in the absence of a loop invariant, |GNATprove| proves iterations around the source loop, and then we get the information that, since the loop did not exit, its test ``Pos < A'Last`` is false, so the range check can be proved.

 We solve this issue by setting the type of ``Pos`` to the base type of ``Index``, which ranges past the last value of ``Index``.
 (This may not be the